- Every year, an estimated 15 million babies are born preterm (before 37 completed weeks of gestation), and this number is rising.

 - working with partners around the world to conduct research into the causes of preterm birth, and test effectiveness and delivery approaches for interventions to prevent preterm birth and treat babies that are born preterm;

-- regularly updating clinical guidelines for the management of pregnancy and mothers with preterm labour or at risk of preterm birth, and those on the care of preterm babies, including kangaroo mother care, feeding babies with low birth weight, treating infections and respiratory problems, and home-based follow-up care (new WHO recommendations will be published in the first quarter of 2015); and
+- regularly updating clinical guidelines for the management of pregnancy and mothers with preterm labour or at risk of preterm birth, and those on the care of preterm babies, including kangaroo mother care, feeding babies with low birth weight, treating infections and respiratory problems, and home-based follow-up care (see WHO 2015 recommendationson interventions to improve preterm outcomes); and

 - developing tools to improve health workers’ skills and assess the quality of care provided to preterm babies.